Online Master of Science in Education, Option in Online Teaching and Learning

 Frequently Asked Questions

 Included below are answers to questions we typically receive about the Online M.S. in Education with an Option in Online Teaching and Learning Degree Program.
 Please also see our general FAQ's for answers to questions about registration and other departmental policies.

 Is the Online Teaching and Learning master's degree program accredited?

 Yes.
 Not only is Cal State East Bay a fully accredited University, our Masters program has also been independently accredited by the Western Association of Schools and Colleges.
 In order to be recognized by other institutions, online degree programs should have similar regional accreditation.

 Is the program cohort-based?

-No. For maximum convenience, you can begin in any one of our four academic quarters and you can also fit your academic timeline to your work or family schedule by taking only one class per quarter or skipping a quarter.
+No. You can fit your academic timeline to your work or family schedule by taking only one class per quarter or skipping a quarter.
 So while you may start out with the same classmates, you are not locked into an inflexible timeline.